dJPoida/ha-bom-weather-card/README.md

 This card works best when paired with [Bremor's Bureau of Meteorology Custom Component](https://github.com/bremor/bureau_of_meteorology) as a Home Assistant weather provider, but should work with other providers if they follow consistent weather entity naming.

+## Behavior

+- Responds to the `sun.sun` entity for Day / Night mode
+- Responds to the current theme to adjust for dark/light mode theme settings

 # Development

 This repo is setup to allow you to develop this card locally using a pre-configured Home Assistant instance in a Docker container.